ibexa/documentation-developer/docs/content_management/content_model.md

 The ownership of an item cannot be modified and doesn't change even if the owner is removed from the system.

 **`modificationDate`** - date and time when the content item was last modified.
-This is set by the system and cannot be modified manually, but changes every time the item is published again.
+It's set by the system and cannot be modified manually, but changes every time the item is published again.

 **`publishedDate`** - date and time when the content item was published for the first time.
-This is set by the system and cannot be modified.
+It's set by the system and cannot be modified.

 **`alwaysAvailable`** - indicates if the content item is shown in the main language when it's not present in another requested language.
 It's [set per content type](content_availability.md).